Gert: Plus, it's kind of hard to stay friends with someone when all they care about is being the perfect church girl.

 - Power Limiter: Her bracelet hides her powers.

-- Slut-Shaming: Subject to this by a Eiffel in "Fifteen," who blames Chase's falling out with the lacrosse team on Karolina's promiscuity.
+- Slut-Shaming: Subject to this by Eiffel in "Fifteen," who blames Chase's falling out with the lacrosse team on Karolina's promiscuity.
 Especially egregious since the "promiscuity" she's referring to was Karolina being a victim of Attempted Rape.

 - Stepford Smiler: In contrast with the rest of the group, who have all become emotionally withdrawn in various ways, Karolina copes with her problems by putting on a happy face and compulsively posting positive images on social media.
 Nico succinctly sums up that she hides behind makeup the same way Karolina hides behind her smile.